CAREER

 share:

-During a counseling session, a young screenwriting client asked me, “Do you have to psychotic to be a writer?”
+During a counseling session, a young screenwriting client asked me, “Do you have to be psychotic to be a writer?”
 At first, I thought he was kidding and waited for his laughter, but after a few moments of silence, I realized he was quite serious.
 I began to wonder how many other people believe the stereotype of the emotionally-disturbed writer, holed up in his cold-water flat with a half-empty bottle of vodka by his side, typing away into the wee hours of the morning.

 Contrary to this romantic notion, a screenwriter must have, at least, a semi-healthy ego and confidence in his work.
 How else can he maintain any sort of belief in himself when faced with constant rejection?
 How can he keep on going when he has no positive reinforcement to spur him on?
 How can he continuously motivate himself to write, when nothing he has written has been sold?
 This is a pretty formidable task for even a very secure person to do, let alone someone with a fragile ego.
 One way writers have found to deal with this problem is to develop writer’s block.